EphraimFriedman/Restaurant-review/part-2/README.md

 The application is a site where users can write posts.
 If a user wants to write a post, here's the process:

-User visits the site root.
+1. User visits the site root.
+1. All `Post`s are listed in the main body of the page.
+On first visit this will be empty.
-User fills out and submits the form.
+1. User fills out and submits the form which then redirects them to a page which shows the newly-created `Post`.
-User is taken back to the posts page where the saved post is displayed.
+1. It is possible to like a `Post` by clicking the "Like" button.
+Clicking it sends data to the server and re-renders the page (showing the incremented like count).

+The animated gif here should provide some demonstration of how this works:

 ![](mockups/original_functionality.gif)